What is the BAT Test?

 weeks after symptoms, in cases of infection

-• Immunosuppresants (e.g. non-topical corticosteroids) should be avoided 48 hours before the test.
+- Immunosuppressive drugs (e.g. cyclosporine) should be avoided 48 hours before the test.

-• Avoid testing during acute infections (e.g., flu, pneumonia, strep).
-A 3-4 week delay after symptoms and antibiotic completion is recommended.
+- Avoid performing the test during acute infections (e.g., influenza, pneumonia, streptococcal).
+A delay of 3-4 weeks after symptoms and completion of antibiotic treatment is recommended.

-• In case of chronic infections (e.g. HIV, HCV) BAT can typically be performed, but ensure the lab is informed of the patient’s infection status to optimize test conditions and interpretation.
+- In case of chronic infections (e.g. HIV, HCV), BAT can usually be performed, but inform the laboratory of the patient’s infection status to optimize conditions and interpretation.

-Inform the lab about your history of allergies and infections.
+Inform the laboratory about your history of allergies and infections.
 The results should be correlated with your clinical history and other allergy tests.

 BAT Test Results

-• For drugs, results are listed per active substance.
+- For medicines, results are reported per active substance.

-Results should be evaluated by an allergist alongside the patient’s clinical history.
+The results should be evaluated by an allergist along with the patient’s clinical history.

 How does BAT test work?

-BAT test’s in vitro nature eliminates the risk of allergic reactions during testing.
+The in vitro nature of the test eliminates the risk of allergic reactions during the examination.

 1) Blood Collection